 Deerskin Lacing for Native American Crafts

 Deerskin lacing is great for Native American craft-making.
 You can use it for stringing and tying jewelry (chokers, bracelets and more), garment lacing, making fringe, braiding a headband, or wrapping a metal ring to make a dream catcher.
 These are just a few examples of uses for soft deerskin leather lace.
-Here at The Wandering Bull, we cut our own Top Grain Deerskin into deerskin lacing in 6 foot lengths either 1/4″ wide or 1/8″ wide.
+Here at The Wandering Bull, LLC we cut our own Top Grain Deerskin into Deerskin Lacing in 6 foot lengths either 1/4″ wide or 1/8″ wide.
 Using Top Grain Deerskin gives the lacing a smooth side and a suede side.
 It is available in the following colors:

 Colors shades will vary.
 You can order as few or as many as you would like for your projects.

 You can also purchase a Deerskin hide of your choice from the Wandering Bull, LLC and a Leather Lace Maker and make your own continuous lace in 1/4″ or 1/8″ wide.
 Start with a quality piece of leather with a smooth side and a suede side this is called Top Grain leather.
 “Splits” which are sueded on both sides, do not work well for making lace because they are too thin and fuzzy.

 - First, cut an approx. 1-1/2″ diameter hole in the center of your piece of leather (if you fold your piece of leather into quarters, it will be easy to cut your circle out of the center by cutting a quarter circle at the fold).